 “The Artful Things of Climate Change.”
 In Racial Ecologies, edited by Kim D. Hester Williams and LeiLani Nishime.
-Seattle: University of Washington Press, under review.
+Seattle: University of Washington Press, 2018.

 “Race and Ethnicity.”
 In A Companion to Cultural and Critical Theory, edited by Imre Szeman, Sarah Blacker, and Justin Sully.
-Hoboken, NJ: Wiley-Blackwell, forthcoming.
+Hoboken, NJ: Wiley-Blackwell, 2017.

 “An Ethics of Generosity.”
-In Flashpoints in Asian American Studies, edited by Cathy Schlund-Vials.
-New York: Fordham University Press, forthcoming 2017.
+In Flashpoints for Asian American Studies, edited by Cathy Schlund-Vials.
+New York: Fordham University Press, 2017.